 Additional Services

-Basic podiatric treatment can be expanded with additional procedures such as: removal of calluses, warts, and heel cracks, cutting of ingrown toenails, cleansing of nails affected by disease, nail reconstruction, foot massage.
-If there are no contraindications, a foot peel and nail painting with polish can be done after the treatment.
-These services are extra and require prior reservation.
+The basic podiatric treatment can be expanded with additional procedures such as: callus removal, wart treatment, heel crack repair, ingrown nail trimming, cleaning of pathologically altered nails, nail reconstruction, foot massage.
+If there are no contraindications, a foot peel and nail painting can be done after the treatment.
+These services are available for an additional fee and require prior reservation.

-Treatment Frequency: It is recommended to have the basic podiatric treatment done every 4-8 weeks.
-In cases requiring therapy, the visit frequency is determined individually, according to the patient's needs.
+• It is recommended to have the basic podiatric treatment done every 4-8 weeks.

 Onycholysis therapy